| Top | About JODC | Data and Products | Info and Pub | International Project | Contact Us |

 2) Provision of data to the RDMDB by users

-Users who wish to send data to the RDMDB, are requested to supply information on their data such as the format and contents of their data, file naming rules and data provision frequency to the RDMDB.
+on their data such as the format and contents of their data, file naming rules

 Users may send data in any format to the RDMDB.
-The RDMDB will properly process data supplied to the RDMDB and then register them in the RDMDB data retrieval system together with catalog information so that they can be retrieved by users.
+The RDMDB will properly

-As a rule, the RDMDB administrator notifies users of RDMDB operational matters, such as temporary suspension of RDMDB operation due to maitenance work, in the notification page provided in the NEAR-GOOS RDMDB Homepage.
+matters, such as temporary suspension of RDMDB operation due to maitenance work,